 Hell is Empty

-It is part of the Walt Longmire #7 series and is a This mystery is a hardcover edition that was published by Viking Adult on June 2, 2011 and has 312 pages.
+It is part of the Walt Longmire #7 series and is a mystery that was published by Viking Adult on June 2, 2011 and has 312 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Wait For Signs

 Other books by this author which I have reviewed include The Cold Dish, Death Without Company, Kindness Goes Unpunished, Another Man's Moccasins, Christmas in Absaroka County, Dark Horse, Junkyard Dogs, As the Crow Flies, Spirit of Steamboat, A Serpent's Tooth, Any Other Name, Wait For Signs, Dry Bones, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact

 Seventh in the Walt Longmire mystery series set in Wyoming and revolving around Sheriff Longmire.

 Hell is Empty was on the New York Times bestseller list and was voted Library Journal‘s Best Mystery of the Year.
 If you’re interested, there is a chronological listing of the Walt Longmire books on my website.